zyqxd/trade-logger/README.md

 1. [x] Fix bug with bip_status not reloading (error in value)
 2. [ ] Fix calculation issue with profit $ and %
 3. [ ] Fix/Optimize excess db calls in model callbacks
+4. [x] Fix bug with nil amount being compared in new trade entries

 tags
 - should paper & stopped flags be tags?